-First is the “why”.
+First is the “why.”
 Why do you want to make this trip?
-Think about what appeals to you and what do you think you want to gain in life through this trip.
-Do you want to gain knowledge, culture, friends, religious development, etc?
+Think about what appeals to you and what you think you want to gain in life through this trip.
+Do you want to gain knowledge, culture, friends, religious development, etc.?
 It doesn’t need to be fancy, but it has to be true to what you really want.
-I elaborate more about this on this post.
+I elaborate more about this in this post.

-Then comes the “where”.
-Decide where to go based on your travel “goal” established in your “why”.
-Do you want to “eat the world”?
-Countries like Italy, Jordan, Vietnam, and a few more are a good option.
+Then comes the “where.”
+Decide where to go based on your travel “goal” established in your “why.”
+Do you want to “eat the world?”
+Countries like Italy, Jordan, Vietnam, and others are good options.
 Want adventure?
 Other countries might be more appealing.
 Spirituality?
 India is high on the list, but not the only one.
 You get the point.
 Do your research to find those destinations that will appeal to you based on what you want.

 While living in New York City, I purged my regular/daily spending to save as much as possible to travel.
 At one point, I was saving $1000 per month by following a few simple tips.
 That’s how I lived my last year there.
 Of course, it was a sacrifice then, but now I’m enjoying it all!

-I wrote a post a few months back on how exactly I’m managing and earning the money on the road.
+I wrote a post on how exactly I manage and earn money while on the road.

-Well, on traveling solo, the most important thing you need to have is an attitude towards the fact that you are traveling on your own, but that you’re not alone.
+Well, on traveling solo, the most important thing you need to have is an attitude toward the fact that you are traveling on your own, but that you’re not alone.

-The best way to do that is by being open to meet new people and flexible enough to go with the flow.
+The best way to do that is by being open to meeting new people and flexible enough to go with the flow.
 Sometimes I like to have a familiar face around, and it helps a lot.
-That’s why; I often pair with old friends or meet new ones one the road and travel together for some time.
+That’s why; I often pair with old friends or meet new ones on the road and travel together for some time.

-I like to keep myself busy by doing things I really want to do and that make me happy.
+I like to keep myself busy by doing things I really want to do, which makes me happy.
 Now a day, thanks to technology and social media, it is really easy to stay in touch with family and friends.
-The important thing is to know that you don’t need to have that company in order to enjoy your travels.
+The important thing is to know that you don’t need to have that company to enjoy your travels.
 I recommend reading this post on dealing with loneliness on the road.

 It is one of the best decisions I’ve taken regarding my blog.
 Through them, I got better connected with travel industry folks and got some good contacts for my trip.